adammakowski0/CurrencyApp/README.md

 ### Home View

 The home screen displays a list of available currencies.
-Users can search for specific currencies by name or code, and add them to their favorites for easier access.
+Users can search for currencies by name or code, and add them to favorites for easier access.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/efcc5364-9ae0-477f-b0db-386b74be2391" width="240"/>